dSynMa/recipe/README.md

 When the agents use infinite-state variables the tool will use symbolic bounded model checking (using `msat`).

+### Simulation

+Simulation is performed using nuXmv, with a symbolic model.

+Simulation will show changes in variables in the next state only, with the exception of receive label variables which are only shown when they are true.
+Send labels do not appear in the simulation output since they are defined as nuXmv predicate definitions rather than as variables.

 ### Compilation

 This project was compiled and tested successfully with: